-When used correctly, cold email marketing is a very effective channel to generate warm leads.
+If you follow the best practices of cold email marketing, it will be a very effective lead generation channel.
 But often the challenge with cold emails is to get people to open them and maybe even to reply to them.

 Getting past the spam filters is the first hurdle in cold emailing process.
 That’s why many email marketers often ask – how many cold emails per day we can send, without getting caught in spam filters.